egonmedhatten/online-cp/README.md

-# oncp -- Online Conformal Prediction
+# online-cp -- Online Conformal Prediction

 This project is an implementation of Online Conformal Prediction.